 The Bible is one of the best-selling books in the world and there are many biblical scholars that dedicate their lives to studying and interpreting the text.
 The original writings of the Bible were written in Hebrew, Greek, and Aramaic.
-Since its origin, the Bible has been translated into countless different languages so that all might be able to read and learn the word of God.
-Additionally, there are many different English translations available, each seeking to faithfully reflect the original texts while adapting the language to be more approachable for modern readers.
+Since its origin, the Bible has been translated into countless different languages so that all might be able to read Word of God.

-Some might find reading the Bible to be intimidating, but there are many tools that can help guide you.
-Understanding these tools and finding the right translation for you will help you to start your Bible education on the right foot.
-Studying the Bible helps us understand the role of God in our everyday lives, making it an important aspect of growing your faith.
-Along with different Bibles to help guide your study, there are also a large variety of different Bible study books that focus on different aspects of faith.
+Studying the Bible helps us understand the role of God in our everyday lives, making it an important aspect of growing our faith.
+Along with different Bible translations to help guide your study, there are also a large variety of different Bible study books that focus on different aspects of faith.
 Depending on what you want to focus or work on, you will find a study book that meets your needs.
 With all the options on the market, we break down everything you need to know to choose the right one for you.

 What is the Bible?

+Before we dive in, let's start with an overview of what you can expect to find in the Bible.
 The Bible is made up of two main sections, the Old Testament and New Testament.
 While most Bibles contain both of these sections, you can also find Bibles that include just one of these major sections, and some that are even further divided to focus on one particular Biblical book.
-These can be useful for Bible Beginners unsure of where to start or for those who want to delve into one particular portion of the Bible for closer study.
-To help you narrow down what part of the Bible you want to study, we break down the two main parts, Old and New Testaments.
+These can be useful for beginners unsure of where to start or for those who want to delve into one particular portion of the Bible for closer study.
+To help you narrow down what part of the Bible you want to study, we'll break down the two main parts, Old and New Testaments.
 After determining which Bible and part you want to study first, you can find a study book that can help you further interpret and understand scripture.

 The first section of the Christian Bible is known as the Old Testament and consists of 39 books (including the books of Genesis, Job, Psalms, Proverbs, Ecclesiastes).
 The Old Testament covers the period of time spanning from the creation of the world to just before the birth of Jesus and documents the ancient history of Israel and provides moral teachings.
 The Old Testament of the Bible consists of the Pentateuch, the Historical Books, the Wisdom Books, and the Prophetic Books.